OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

 #### SLA (service-level-agreement)

-- The table below describe the expected performance for commons read and write operations
+- The table below describes the expected performance for common read and write operations
-- This only includes DAOs operation (it doesn't include business logic or the whole request performed inside a single API method)
+- This only includes DAOs operations (it doesn't include business logic or the whole request performed inside a single API method)
-- The operation don't expect multi-threading, this means that latency can be reduced if multi-threading is available
+- The operation doesn't expect multi-threading, this means that latency can be reduced if multi-threading is available
-- Of course, it could be greatly optimized, but it's the minimal acceptable for an acceptable user experience
+- Of course, it could be greatly optimized, but it's the minimal expectations for an acceptable user experience

 | **Operation**                                   | **Size** | **P99 Latency** | **Notes** |
 |-------------------------------------------------|----------|-----------------|-----------|